Piero Ferrari: Business ventures

 In 1998, Ferrari teamed up with José Di Mase and purchased Piaggio Aero Engineering with the idea of bringing Piaggio back to its roots as a designer and producer of business aircraft.
 Ferrari was nominated president.
 He resigned in 2015 when he sold the final 1.95% of his shares to Mubadala Development Company.
 The connection proved fruitful as Ferrari was then able to persuade Mubadala to become a title sponsor of the Ferrari Formula One Team the following year.
 Ferrari is also the chairman of HPE COXA, a company he founded in 1998 with the aim of providing high end engineering services in the mechanical field.
 In 2009 HPE acquired COXA, a manufacturing firm founded in 1985 and specialized in the high precision manufacturing of niche volumes and prototypes.

 Following Ferrari's IPO on 21 October 2015, his 10% stake was valued at US$1.1 billion.
 On 28 April 2016, he entered into the Ferretti Group with 13.2% of shares.
 In May 2019, he was ranked by Forbes at number 838 in the world's billionaires list with a net worth of $3.1 billion.
 Also in 2019, he acquired the first mega yacht built by Riva—the 50m "RACE"—that launched the new superyacht division of the Ferretti Group.
 In April 2020, he was ranked by Forbes at number 680 in the world's billionaires list with a net worth of $3.4 billion.
 In December 2020, he increased his stake in Ferrari up to 10.23%.
 In June 2021, he was ranked by Forbes at number 705 in the world's billionaires list with a net worth of $4.7 billion.

 Honours

 Ferrari was awarded the title of Cavaliere del Lavoro in 2004.
 In 2004, he received an honorary degree in aerospace engineering from the University of Naples.
 In 2021 he received the Mecenate dello Sport Award in Latina.

 Personal life

-Ferrari was very close to his paternal grandmother, Adalgisa Bisbini (1872 – 1965).
-He is married to Romina Gingasu; has a daughter Antonella with previous wife Floriana Nalin; and two grandsons, Enzo and Piero.
-He lives in Modena in his father's old residence.
+Ferrari was very close to his paternal grandmother, Adalgisa Bisbini (1872–1965).
+In 1979 he married Floriana Nalin.
+The couple divorced in 2020.
+They had one daughter, Antonella, and two grandsons - Enzo and Piero.
+In 2021 Ferrari married aeronautic engineer Romina Gingașu.
+Ferrari lives with Gingașu in Modena in his father's old residence.